DanielaPamplona/SWN/README.md

 python generate_SWN.py -T 12 -N 200 -beta 20 -alpha 4 -o /home/Test_SWN/

 This is a self-standing code and you just have to change the parameters in the terminal.
 The parameters follow the same notation as in the article.
 For more details, see XXX.

+This code will create folder /home/Test_SWN/, if necessary.
+Stimulus images images will be called image_YYY.png where YYY is the image number padded with zeros in such way that the number of digits is the same for the entire dataset.

 ### How to get help